umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/getting-started-with-commerce.md

 This tutorial focuses exclusively on setting up Umbraco Commerce, introducing key concepts, and the configuration process.
 It has been tested on the latest releases of **Umbraco CMS version 14** and **Umbraco Commerce version 14**.

 {% hint style="info" %}
 This tutorial does not provide instructions for building a complete eCommerce website.
+It focusses solely on the setup through the Umbraco backoffice.
 {% endhint %}

 ## Introduction